Talishar/Talishar-FE/README.md

 ### Completed
 - Automatic deployment to CDN
 - Automatic testing for all merge requests and commits to main

-### In Progress / Help Wanted
-- Expand testing coverage
-- Build out new features
-- Help with backend integration and bug fixes

 ## Learn More